imranhasan22/handbook_imran/web/javascript.md

 - **Parent-Child Relationship**: The DOM tree establishes parent-child relationships based on the HTML structure.
 For instance, if an element is nested within another element, it becomes a child of that element in the DOM tree.

 ### `document` object

 It is a part of the Document Object Model (DOM), which represents the structure of an HTML or XML document.
 This object serves as the entry point for accessing and manipulating the elements, attributes, and content of the webpage, allowing developers to dynamically change the HTML structure, style, and content of a page.

 ### Key Aspects of the Document Object

-1. __Accessing Elements__: The `document` object provides methods for accessing HTML elements by ID, class, tag name, or other selectors.
+1. **Accessing Elements**: The `document` object provides methods for accessing HTML elements by ID, class, tag name, or other selectors.

-2. __Modifying Content__: You can change the text, HTML, and other attributes of elements on the page.
+2. **Modifying Content**: You can change the text, HTML, and other attributes of elements on the page.

-3. __Handling Events__: You can add event listeners to elements to handle user interactions.
+3. **Handling Events**: You can add event listeners to elements to handle user interactions.

-4. __Creating and Removing Elements__: The `document` object allows you to create new elements and remove existing ones from the DOM.
+4. **Creating and Removing Elements**: The `document` object allows you to create new elements and remove existing ones from the DOM.

 The document object is structured like a tree, with the document itself as the root node, containing various nodes (HTML elements) as branches and leaves.

+## `window` object

+It is the global object that represents the browser's window or the environment in which JavaScript code is running.
+It's the top-level object in the browser’s hierarchy, meaning every other object (like `document`, `console`, etc.) is part of the `window` object.

+### Key Aspects of the `window` Object

+1. **Global Scope**: Variables and functions declared globally in JavaScript are added as properties or methods of the `window` object.

+2. **Browser Environment Access**: The `window` object provides methods and properties to interact with the browser, such as setting timeouts, managing browser history, handling alerts, and more.

+3. **Global Properties**: Properties like `document`, `location`, `navigator`, `screen`, and `history` are part of the `window` object, providing access to various browser functionalities.

 ## Syntactic Sugar